Sahil-Sayyad/Assignment_/README.md

 ## .env file

-`this file contains various environment variables that you can configure.`
+`this file contains mongodb environment variable that you can configure.`

 ## API Endpoints